-All vessel owners shall obtain any required inspections for mussels to launch their vessel from HROA docks.
-Any person, who is not properly verified by mussel inspection personnel to launch their vessel, shall not be authorized to launch that vessel from any RANCH property.
+Any person who is not properly verified by mussel inspection personnel to launch their vessel shall not be authorized to launch that vessel from any RANCH property.
 All vessel owners must maintain a current mussel inspection issued through ASSOCIATION personnel when tied to any shoreline or docks anchored to property owned or controlled by the ASSOCIATION.
 Any GUEST who violates this provision, and is subsequently fined by any county, state or federal officer on Nacimiento Lake for failing to obtain a required mussel inspection, is subject to being banned from bringing any vessel in the future onto RANCH property for the purpose of launching said vessel.

-Requirements to obtain a Mussel Inspection include but are not limited to the following:
+Requirements to obtain a Mussel Inspection and to utilize the HROA Marina include but are not limited to the following:

-- Vessel registration documentation as defined in Sections 3.02.01 Registration with the Association and 3.02.03 - Guest Vessel Registration must be provided. - Vessels must present in a cleaned, drained and dry condition. - Ability to attest to the whereabouts of the vessel for the last 30 days.
-Any vessel known to have been on a mussel-infested lake in the last 30 days will be referred to the Monterey County Marina for inspection and permission to launch at Nacimiento Lake. - Payment of all fees associated with Mussel Inspection Program and guest access if applicable
+- Vessel registration documentation as defined in Sections 3.02.01 Registration with the Association and 3.02.03 Guest Vessel Registration must be provided. - Vessels must present in a cleaned, drained and dry condition. - Ability to attest to the whereabouts of the vessel for the last 30 days.
+Any vessel known to have been on a mussel-infested lake in the last 30 days will be referred to the Monterey County Marina for inspection and permission to launch at Nacimiento Lake. - Compliance with HROA Marina Use requirements as defined in Section 3.04.02 - Payment of all fees associated with HROA Mussel Inspection Program and guest access if applicable.